History of Rob Gronkowski in Timeline

 September 10, 2015: Three Touchdown Performance Against Steelers

-On September 10, 2015, in the Patriots' home opener against the Pittsburgh Steelers, Rob Gronkowski caught five passes for 94 yards and three touchdowns.
-This performance marked the third time in his career that he scored three touchdowns in a single game.
+On September 10, 2015, during the Patriots' home opener on Thursday Night Football against the Pittsburgh Steelers, Rob Gronkowski caught five passes for 94 yards, scoring three touchdowns in their 28-21 victory.
+This marked his third three-touchdown performance.

 November 29, 2015: Right Knee Injury Against Broncos